 Vegetable side dishes become main courses in Mexico during Lent, but to tell the truth, these foods are so flavorful that it’s anything but a sacrifice to feature them at a meal!
 Chopped calabacita squash is exquisite when sautéed with corn kernels and diced onions and tomatoes.

 Then there's the perennial favorite a la mexicana treatment available for veggies—so called because it contains the three colors of the Mexican flag: green, white, and red.
-The green is usually a small amount of... chopped fresh chile pepper (such as serrano chile or jalapeño); the red is generally peeled, chopped tomato; and the white is often diced onion.
+The green is usually a small amount of chopped fresh chile pepper (such as serrano chile or jalapeño); the red is generally peeled, chopped tomato; and the white is often diced onion.
 Sautee these three ingredients with some chopped squash, cauliflower, or chayote, and you are in for a real treat.

 As for mushrooms, because of their “meaty” texture and rustic flavor, fungi make a great occasional substitute for meat.
 Sautee some chopped mushrooms and diced onion with a sprig of epazote in real butter (or good quality pork lard if you don’t need to avoid pork) to make a delicious filling for tacos or quesadillas.
-Mushrooms can also be prepared “a la mexicana” by sauteeing them until tender with diced onion, tomatoes, and fresh chile pepper.
+Mushrooms can also be prepared a la mexicana by sauteeing them until tender with diced onion, tomatoes, and fresh chile pepper.

 Tuna croquettes (mentioned above) are always a favorite, and it’s easy to make tuna tacos.
 But did you know that canned sardines and canned mackerel can be just as tasty?
-Try your favorite meatloaf of meatball recipe with canned fish instead of meat, and you’ll see what I mean.
+Try your favorite meatloaf or meatball recipe with canned fish instead of meat, and you’ll see what we mean.
 Or toss well-drained canned fish with chopped lettuce, onions, and tomatoes, then drizzle with your favorite dressing for a great salad.

 Lent is the perfect time to enjoy cheese-stuffed Chiles Rellenos, but peppers are not the only vegetable being stuffed in Mexico at this time of year.
-Round or oblong calabacita squash (similar to zuchinni squash, though lighter in color) are often hollowed out and stuffed with cheese and diced onions sautéed with the scooped out squash.
+Round or oblong calabacita squash (similar to zucchini squash, though lighter in color) are often hollowed out and stuffed with cheese and diced onions sautéed with the scooped out squash.
 This dish is often served with a spoonful of tomato-y broth as a sauce.
 Other veggies, like eggplant or chayote, can be treated in a similarly toothsome manner.